go-vela/site/content/templates/tutorials/starlark/loops_map.md

 ---
-title: "Loops with Slices"
+title: "Loops with Maps"
-linkTitle: "Loops with Slices"
+linkTitle: "Loops with Maps"
 description: >
-  Example Starlark template with loops and slices.
+  Example Starlark template with loops and maps.
 ---

 {{% alert color="note" %}}